damonc015/blogpop/articles/tech/blogsprite.md

 ### Process

-I had the idea before I started, a large carousel that was the center of attention.
-It would rotate with highlighted articles and
+To start I wanted a large center

 ### Difficulties